eyvalon/eyvalonmoons/README.md

 and the open source browsergame framework [2Moons](https://github.com/jkroepke/2Moons).

 Full source code is placed at [https://github.com/eyvalon/EyvalonMoons](https://github.com/eyvalon/EyvalonMoons) repository.
-The browsergame is for Eyvalon Community purposes.
+The browsergame is for the Eyvalon Community purposes.
 The opportunity was given to change the game code by the Eyvalonier as a contribution to 2Moons.
 There are many things to modify starting from **graphics, languages, code improvements up to EyvalonGames integration and bughunting**.

 ## Repository structure